A Grand Canyon Rim Comparison

 At the Grand Canyon West Rim, visitors will enter a more desert landscape that creates a more rugged experience.
 This region is the home of the famous Skywalk Bridge, whose glass floor provides views straight to the canyon floor.
 Additionally, helicopter tours operating daily allow passengers to land at the very bottom of the canyon, which is only possible at the West Rim.

 The Grand Canyon West Rim is the most convenient region of the canyon for visitors driving from Las Vegas, Nevada.
-The West Rim is approximately a 3.5-hour drive from Flagstaff, Arizona and a 2-hour drive from Las Vegas.
+The West Rim is approximately a 2-hour drive from Las Vegas, a 3.5-hour drive from Flagstaff, Arizona, and a 4-hour drive from the Grand Canyon South Rim (239 miles or approximately 384 kilometers driving distance).
 You can also visit the West Rim from Las Vegas on a Grand Canyon helicopter tour, with plenty of opportunity to customize your visit with landings on the bottom, Skywalk entry, and more!

 The West Rim experiences a much more consistent desert climate, with approximately 300 sunny days annually.
 The temperature here ranges between 90-100 F (32-37 C) in summer and 30-40 F (-1-4 C) in winter.
 The canyon floor at the West Rim is often a higher temperature than the surface due to the heat retention within the canyon walls.